Kepnang2/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#Task 3
+#Task 7.
-Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Write a program that prints the lowercase alphabet in reverse, followed by a new line.
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)